 I only want to give permissions to specific projects.
 How can I set this up?

-If you wish a user to have access only to certain projects, you'll be able to simply revoke all permissions in the permission role and set the permissions for the individual projects by adding a user to the project and selecting a project role.
+Suppose you wish a user to have access only to certain projects.
+In that case, you'll be able to simply revoke all permissions in the permission role and set the permissions for the individual projects by adding a user to the project and selecting a project role.

 Permissions explained in detail

 Your own private tasks can only be seen and edited by yourself.
 No special permissions are needed for this.

 Project tasks that are assigned to a user can always be seen and edited by this user.

 See all projects in the project overview

 Hint☝️The workspace can be deleted only by admins.